Get 80% off your plan for your first 6 months.*

 Company value = Annual revenue x Multiplier

-As with the earning-based calculation, the multiplier plays a big role in your final valuation.
-There are often accepted industry-specific multipliers.
+The multiplier plays a big role in your final valuation.
+Industries often have accepted multipliers.
+For instance, buyers typically value dry cleaning businesses by a multiple of annual gross sales.
 A local accountant or business broker will know the multiplier range for your type of business.

 Free cash flow formula